aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/how-to-customize-modal-window/_index.md

 ---
-title: how to customize UI appearence for modal window in GridJs
+title: how to customize UI appearance for modal window in GridJs
 type: docs
 weight: 250
 url: /net/aspose-cells-gridjs/how-to-customize-ui-window/
-description: This article describes how to customize UI appearence for modal window in GridJs.
+description: This article describes how to customize UI appearance for modal window in GridJs.
-keywords: GridJs,customize,modal,UI,appearence,visual,window
+keywords: GridJs,customize,modal,UI,appearance,visual,window
 aliases:
 aliases:
   - /net/aspose-cells-gridjs/customize-appearence/